 1. Coordinate someone to be a “fake” candidate.
 Use more than one to test different aspects of hiring.
 Leveraging interns or freelancers for this works well.

-2. Download the Hiring Process Mystery Shop tool.
+2. Download the Hiring Process Mystery Shop.
 It gives you the checklist of things to look for.
 Sales Reps can leverage this tool to compare potential employers.

 4. During this mystery shop period, interview some candidates that didn’t get hired.
 Ask them for feedback on what negative perceptions they had of the hiring process.